ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 ECM.Buildings.Toggles>Remove Spire Point Limit: Build spires anywhere in domes.
 Use with Remove Building Limits to fill up a dome with spires.
 ECM.Buildings.Toggles>Remove Sponsor Limits: Allow you to build all buildings no matter your sponsor.
+ECM.Buildings.Toggles>Remove Wonder Limit: Unlimited wonder build limit (blocks the build a wonder achievement).
 ECM.Buildings.Toggles>Rotate During Placement: Allow you to rotate all buildings.
 ECM.Buildings.Toggles>Show Hidden Buildings: Show hidden buildings in build menu.
 ECM.Buildings.Toggles>Unlimited Connection Length: No more length limits to pipes, cables, and passages.
-ECM.Buildings.Toggles>Unlimited Wonders: Unlimited wonder build limit (blocks the build a wonder achievement).
 ECM.Buildings.Training Buildings>Points To Train: How many points are needed to finish training.
 ECM.Buildings.Training Buildings>Sanatoriums & Schools: Show All Traits: Shows all appropriate traits in Sanatoriums/Schools side panel popup menu.
 ECM.Buildings.Training Buildings>Sanatoriums & Schools: Show Full List: Toggle showing full list of trait selectors in side pane.